wimbletond/CMPT280/cmpt280_code/readme.txt

 4 - Confirm docker is running
   sudo systemctl status docker
-  (If manual start is needed: sudo systemctl start docker) 5 - Verify succesful install sudo docker run hello-world
+  (If manual start is needed: sudo systemctl start docker)

+5 - Verify succesful install
+  sudo docker run hello-world
   (This should make a container, download & run a test image, print a confirm message and exit)

+RUNNING DOCKER
+1 - Navigate to location of Dockerfile (there is one included in this repo) 2 - Build the docker image docker build -t cmpt280-proj .

+3 - Run the docker image
+  docker run -d -p 9090:80 --name malwaretest cmpt280-proj